We run MCMT on various examples:

 within the model checking modulo theories framework.

-SAFARI is an ongoing re-implementation of MCMT, comprising abstraction/refinement capabilities.
+SAFARI (no longer maintained) is a re-implementation of MCMT, comprising abstraction/refinement capabilities.

 Cubicle implements the array-based MCMT framework in a parallel architecture.

 The tool is currently developed and maintained by Silvio Ghilardi.
 Other people were involved in the history of the tool.